The Power of Investment Leverage

-Jim Fink, chief investment strategist of Velocity Trader, Options for Income, and Jim Fink’s Inner Circle, explains it this way:
+Jim Fink, chief investment strategist of Velocity Trader, explains it this way:

 “When you buy a stock, the only way to make a profit is if the stock rises in price.
 It must rise in price or you are out of luck.
 Even if the stock does rise a little, the rate of return may be minuscule because of the large upfront cost entailed in buying stock.”